JaneliaSciComp/SongExplorer/README.md

 frequencies in the original spectrogram, which is one plus half of the `window` length in tics.

+* `# conv layers` is an integer specifying the number of convolutional layers.
+`dense layers` is a comma-separated list of integers specifying the number of hidden units in a sequence of optional dense layers after the convolutions.
+Leave it blank to not add any dense layers.

 * `kernels` is a 2-vector of the size of the convolutional kernels.
 The first value is the size of the square 2D convolutions that are successively used for each layer until the tensor height in the frequency axis is smaller than the kernel.
 Then full-height 1D convolutions are repeatedly applied whose width is the second value in `kernels`.
-No further layers are added if `# layers` is reached, or the width becomes less than the second number in `kernels`.
+No further convolutional layers are added if the first number in `# layers` is reached, or the width becomes less than the second number in `kernels`.
 Only the second value matters when `representation` is "waveform".

 * `# features` is the number of feature maps to use at each of the corresponding stages in `kernels`.
 See [LeCun *et al* (1989; Neural